Why Become a Managing Broker?

 Right to the Core

-The Core Curriculum class required every two years is being rewritten/revised for 2016-2017.
+The Core Curriculum class required every two years was revised for 2016-2017.
 Natalie has worked with the Dept of Licensing to give input for every core that we have had to take!
 As a broker you never have to be concerned about what core to take.
 Just take whatever is available during the two years you have to renew!

 The CD that doesn’t make music

-The CFPD regulations come into effect on Aug 1st.
+The CFPD regulations come into effect in October 2015.
 Basically the HUD1 stmt will be called the CD or Closing Disclosure and the and good faith estimate will be LE or Loan Estimates.
 There will be delays if there are last minute changes, lenders have to be more accurate, and lenders have to provide disclosure three days before closing.
 Not everyone is singing the praises of the coming changes but time will tell.
 Just keep making music….

 Really, are you hiding who you work for?